makerdao/community/governance/delegates/0x9301F3bB7A71Ab4d46b17BD1F8254142fa8F26AD/profile.md

   - tag_C
 ---

-**Key Info**
+### Key Info

 Delegate Address: 0x9301F3bB7A71Ab4d46b17BD1F8254142fa8F26AD
 Forum: @TRUEMAKER
 Discord: @TRUEMAKER#4772
 Email: onestonemkr@gmail.com
-Meet Your Delegate Video: TBA
+Meet Your Delegate Video: https://youtu.be/MqbG43Ywr5E

-**Core Values**
+### Core Values

 - **Growth:** I am in support of initiatives that enable broader DAI adoption and that attempt to reduce concentration risks, such as USDC reliance.
 The DAI peg is important to my platform; as a stablecoin, we must comply with DAI holders’ expectations.
 - **Revenue:** Developing core, complementary products to ensure that revenue is stable, not seasonal, and attempting to eliminate market-driven volatility from the DAO’s bottom line.
 To achieve this, we need strong ALM, RWF and DAI use cases.
 - **Data-Driven:** With core products (PSM, Vault Lending, RWF, DAI L1/L2 adoption) running smoothly, MKR has a trove of data and bandwidth to test new features and products to remain competitive and innovative.
 - **Unbiased:** I participate in open discussions and working sessions from all MakerDAO participants, while practicing and promoting disciplined productivity.
 Initiatives such as Proof Of Humanity or Gitcoin Passport will be seen positively by my platform.

-**Delegate Statement**
+### Delegate Statement

 My objective for becoming a delegate is to support growth initiatives that will lead to **broader DAI adoption and bring value to MKR token holders**.
 I view product rollouts, innovative ideas and DAI adoption (i.e., expanding DAI use cases) very favorably.
 By expanding DAI use cases and therefore DAI holders, we benefit from potential organic revenue growth.
 In addition, we support MakerDAO in its mission to turn DAI into the main digital currency, while maintaining its core values as unbiased, decentralized and asset-backed. **The DAO’s mission can only be accomplished with a healthy liquidity buffer that will enable it to experiment, test and adapt to a rapidly changing world.**